 The Federal Pell Grant provides financial assistance to low-income students.
 Since it’s a grant instead of a loan, it’s essentially free money that students can use to cover their college costs.
 If you qualify, you can use your Pell Grant to pay for your undergraduate education and some post-secondary programs for aspiring teachers.

-Over 5,000 schools accept funds from the Federal Pell Grant Program.
+Thousands of schools accept funds from the Federal Pell Grant Program.
 If you’re eligible to receive this grant, your college or university will probably use it to cover whatever you owe, such as fees or the cost of room and board.
 If there’s anything left over, you can receive it in the form of cash or a check.
 You may also be able to deposit the money directly into your bank account.

 How to Qualify for the Pell Grant